estes-sj/Backrest-Summary-Reporter/README.md

 ```

 > [!TIP]
-> The paths are used as the key, which means that you should only not re-use the same internal container path for other storage devices.
+> The paths are used as the key, meaning you should not re-use the same internal container path for other storage devices.
 Instead, use a unique path to start with a clean slate.
 Nicknames can be changed at any time and the most recent one will always be used.

 #### External Drives (Linux)

 Externally connected drives, such as a USB external HDD, are recommended to be mounted via `fstab` to ensure they are available on system boot.

-One way to do this is:
+One way to mount is:

 1. Connect the drive to the host machine.
 2. Run `lsblk -f` to list the names, fs types, UUID, and mount points.
-3. Find the drive you want to connect and copy its UUID, where you want to mount it to and the fs type.
+3. Find the drive you want to connect and copy its UUID, where you want to mount it to, and the fs type.
 4. Edit `/etc/fstab` to include a line for your new entry.
 An example of mounting to `/mnt`:
    ```
    UUID=f6b99246-8780-e989-9bb6-94211a0f0f50  /mnt  ext4  defaults  0  2
    ```
-5. Save the file and apply with `mount -a`.
+5. Save the file and apply the changes with `mount -a`.

 ### Local Network Drives

-Let's say there's a drive on another machine that is on the same local network as the host machine.
-One way of tracking it is through `SSHFS`.
-First, we need to make sure we have this installed.
+One way of tracking another machine that is on the same local network as the host machine is through `SSHFS`.
+First, ensure this is installed.

 **Fedora**
 ```bash